bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 1: 00:48:16

-All right very good well thank you both for your time enjoy the conversation and we'll look forward to getting Claire on soon again.
+All right very good well thank you both for your time enjoyed the conversation and we'll look forward to getting Clara on soon again.

 Clara Shikhelman: 00:48:17